AmyangXYZ/ProofOfAwesome/README.md

   - Minimum of three independent reviews
   - Median score exceeding [Weak-Accept]
   - All reviews from valid participants

+### AwesomeCoin Rewards

+The system incentivizes participation through AwesomeCoin rewards:

+- **Achievement Creators**: Receive 5 AwesomeCoins for each accepted achievement
+- **Reviewers**: Earn 1 AwesomeCoin for each review they submit that contributes to an accepted achievement

+These rewards encourage active participation in both achievement creation and the peer review process, fostering a vibrant community of contributors.

 ## AwesomeCom Session Process